 Through story telling you could introduce innovation.
 My son would listen to a story at night and the next day will come up with a new drawing or would create something new using his building kits that would relate to something we discussed yesterday.

 Encourage emotional development

-Storytelling is a great way to enhance emotions of your children.
+Storytelling for children is a great way to enhance emotions of your children.
 A Story could actually run them though different emotions and this eventually makes them strong and help them understand their various emotions.

 I am sure most of us would have seen Bedtime Stories (an Adam Sandler movie).
 It is one of my favorites.
-Storytelling could be a great way for you to bond with your child and making it a routine during bedtime could be a great ritual.
+Storytelling for children could be a great way for you to bond with your child and making it a routine during bedtime could be a great ritual.
 Even if you are working, a small bed time story can allow you to connect with your child.
 Any child would love to spend this time and cherish these memories.

 And you never know your stories can become real and you might get a Ferrari for freeeeeeeeee (you have to watch the movie to get this reference)!!

 Most children are addicts and spend most of their time with tablets and TV.
 Most parents complain about children spending too much time.
 Storytelling could help reduce binge watching.
 My child loves to listen to stories and loves spending his day drawing characters from the stories.
 A story can also be used as a bargaining instrument once your child gets addicted to it.
 Like if my child misbehaves his story time is reduced by 10 minutes.

 Storytelling is the most powerful way to put ideas into the world today – Robert MckeeRead more about introducing reading to your child, click here